XronosSchedulingLtd/scheduleruserdocs/feeds.rst

   All dates should be given in ISO format - e.g. 2017-09-01

+- past_days=N

+  As an alternative to specifying a particular date, you can say how many days into the past you want the selection of events to go.
+A value of 0 indicates no past days, so selection will start on today's date.

+  If both a start_date and a number of past_days are specified, the start_date takes precedence.

+- future_days=N

+  Likewise, you can specify how many days into the future you want event selection to cover.
+A value of 0 means stop with today's date.
+If you set both past_days and future_days to 0 then you will get event for today's date only.

+  If both an end_date and a number of future_days are specified, the end_date takes precedence.

 - cover

   If specified, only events assigned specifically as cover will be returned